Early American Children Portraits by Joseph Whiting Stock

 You indicated to me that your found these wonderful early American children portraits in a box of ephemera which you purchased at an auction.
 You further stated that they measure 8.5″ x 6″ and are on paper stock, there are no signatures on either piece and are curious as to who these wonderful children are because you have seen these images before.

-You have copies of known Early American portraits by artist William Howard Smith.
+You have copies of Early American portraits of the children of William Howard Smith.

 The little girl in the lovely pink dress is Mary Jane Smith painted in 1838.
 She was two when the original was painted and the original painting is close to life-sized in height.

-The little boy is by the same artist his name is William Howard Smith and was also painted in 1838.
+The little boy is William Howard Smith and was painted by the same artist it was also painted in 1838.
 I love that you can see the family dog near his feet.
 This original is also painted near life-size in height.